NoahJamesChristiansen/template-information-site/_docs/tutorial/images.md

 Optionally, you can host the audio or video file yourself on your GitHub or your own server.

 > **Note:** Try to avoid hosting large video and audio files yourself, especially on GitHub.
 These files can get pretty big.
 Restrict your file size below 10 MB to prevent problems.
+Additionally, content that is directly hosted is not streamed as well as services like YouTube.
+This might lead to long load times.

 #### Audio